Weed Withdrawal Anxiety: Understanding the Panic and How to Cope

 Key Takeaways

-- Weed withdrawal anxiety is one of the most common withdrawal symptoms, affecting the majority of frequent users who quit
+- Weed withdrawal anxiety is one of the most common symptoms — it hits the majority of frequent users who quit

-- THC was suppressing your brain's anxiety response by dampening the amygdala and boosting GABA, and removing it creates a temporary rebound
+- THC was keeping your anxiety quiet by dampening your amygdala and boosting GABA, so removing it creates a temporary rebound

-- Physical symptoms like racing heart, tight chest, and shortness of breath are your nervous system recalibrating, not a medical emergency
+- A racing heart, tight chest, and shortness of breath are your nervous system recalibrating — not a medical emergency

-- Anxiety typically peaks between days 3 and 10, with significant improvement by weeks 2 to 3
+- Anxiety usually peaks between days 3 and 10, with real improvement by weeks 2 to 3

-- Breathing techniques work because they directly activate the vagus nerve, which tells your nervous system to stand down
+- Breathing techniques work because they directly activate the vagus nerve, which tells your nervous system to calm down

 Why Weed Was Keeping Your Anxiety Quiet